Share this post on:

 Just because an individual is high on one dimension doesn’t mean they are high on the other.

-Self-Consciousness can strongly influence behavior.
+Self-consciousness can strongly influence behavior.

 Public and Private Self-Consciousness have been traditionally investigated and measured since the 1970s when Fenigstein developed the Self-Consciousness Scale (SCS).